-Each boarding house is staffed by a housemaster, deputy housemaster, assistant housemaster, matron and two tutors.
-Housemasters and deputy housemasters are members of the teaching staff, while the university-age tutors assist with general supervision and other duties.
-Housemasters live in accommodation within their allocated boarding house and tutors are accommodated within the environs of each house.
+Each boarding house is staffed by a housemaster, deputy housemaster, assistant housemaster, matron and two residential assistants.
+Housemasters and deputy housemasters are members of the teaching staff, while the university-age residential assistants assist with general supervision and other duties.
+Housemasters are accommodated within their allocated boarding house and residential assistants are accommodated within the environs of each house.
 A non-resident matron assists with domestic arrangements, keeps an eye on the younger boarders and carries out minor repairs to clothing.

 How many boarders are there and where do they come from?

-St Paul’s currently has approximately 320 boarding students, which represents 45% of the school roll.
+St Paul’s currently has 330 boarding students, which represents 45% of the school roll.
 The majority of our boarders are drawn from the Waikato, Bay of Plenty, Taupo and Auckland regions.
-However, a number are from wider New Zealand and overseas (the Pacific, Australia, Asia, South America and Europe).
+However, a number come from wider New Zealand and overseas (the Pacific, Australia, Asia, South America and Europe).

 What time do boarders get up and go to bed?

 - Year 9 – 6.30am rising; 9.00pm bedtime

 - Year 10 – 6.40am rising; 9.15pm bedtime